CS222-UIUC/team-07-project-smartride/README.md

 3. To exit the `sqlite3` environment, run `.exit`.

-### Working on the project
+### Contribute Code To This Project

+1. Since this is currently a school project, only CS222 team 7 members can contribute to this repo.

-1. You should always create a new branch for developing by `git checkout -b [branch_name]`.
+2. You should always create a new branch for developing by `git checkout -b [branch_name]`.
 Do **NOT** work directly in the `main` branch!

-2. Run the `update-conda` script to update conda environments, if you have made any changes to the backend.
+3. Run the `update-conda` script to update conda environments, if you have made any changes to the backend.

-3. Make sure you are in the correct branch by `git branch`.
+4. Make sure you are in the correct branch by `git branch`.

-4. Merge both the new updates for your branch and for main branch via:
+5. Merge both the new updates for your branch and for main branch via:

    ```
    git pull